-School part of Merton Cluster's Trailblazer project which aims to train staff in mental first aid, raise awareness of mental health issues with children, staff and parents, and to offer early interventions.
-Early interventions will be provided by Education Wellbeing Practitioners and will focus on working with parents of children who display anxiety and behavioural issues.
-Workshops will be run to support transition to secondary school.
+The headteacher leads Merton's Trailblazer project which aims to train staff in mental first aid, raise awareness of mental health issues with children, staff and parents, and to offer early interventions.
+Early interventions are provided by Education Wellbeing Practitioners and focus on working with parents of children who display anxiety and behavioural issues.
+Workshops are run to support transition to secondary school.
+The school signposts families to many other avenues of mental health support via the Friday Bulletin.